seeminglee/smlcandy/README.md

 ## Introduction

 I am not a super geek so I can't just work inside a default black and white terminal with a dollar sign, so I customized mine to suit my needs.
+This started first for fun when I was playing with Linux a while back, and I gradually improved on it as I find myself using the shell more and more working on both Mac and Linux platforms.

-In particular, it tries to do the following things:
+It tries to do the following things:

 ### Differentiate between files, folders and symbolic links